ROUTE 66 CLASSIC TOUR

 Click HERE to express your interest.

-A non-refundable deposit of US$1,000 or A$1,000 or UK£500 per person is required to be sent with the Booking Form and received by us in clear funds to secure your booking.
+A non-refundable deposit of US$1,000 per person is required to be sent with the Booking Form and received by us in clear funds to secure your booking.
 The balance owing for the Tour is due and payable four months prior to Tour departure, however you may remit payment of the Tour prior to this date.
-All Tour prices (Tour Prices) are based on the exchange rate for the US Dollar applicable on the 1st of March 2020, include taxes, and are subject to change and availability.
+All Tour prices (Tour Prices) are based the US Dollar applicable on the 1st of July 2021, include taxes, and are subject to change and availability.
 Price increases may occur by reason of matters outside our control, which include, but are not limited to, adverse currency fluctuations, variations in international shipping and transportation costs, fuel surcharges and other taxes, fees or charges.
 Please see the Classic Driving Tours Purchase Terms & Conditions for more information.